Difference Between Trading Holiday and Bank Holiday

 In India, there are two kinds of holidays, announced and approved by the government of India.
 It is a trading holiday and a bank holiday.
 The stock market holidays are NSE holidays and BSE holidays, where NSE and BSE are the trading markets in which buying and selling of shares take place.

 A trading holiday is defined as any special holiday when trading of shares does not take place at NSE or BSE.
 NSE operates from Monday to Friday and is closed every Saturday and Sunday.
-This list involves the commodity market holidays as well.
+This list involves the as well.

-The list of trading holidays for the year 2022 are:
+The list of trading holidays are available here.

 A bank holiday, on the other hand, refers to a business day when financial institutions are closed for all public dealings.
 This is relevant for physical branch locations as online banking operations do not stop during this period.
 It is to be noted here that bank holidays do not necessarily collide with the BSE holidays, NSE holidays, or the commodity market holidays.
 Every month, the second and fourth Saturday is a bank holiday.